The Ultimate Guide To Airtable Forms

 You can easily create automations for Airtable forms, most frequently to enrich form submission records, send out an email or notification, or to split or link records across multiple tables.

-Automations start with a trigger, and Airtable has a “When a form is submitted” trigger perfectly suited for this:
+Automations start with a trigger, and Airtable has a “When a form is submitted” trigger perfectly suited for this.
+When you select the trigger, you’ll also choose which table and form this is scoped to.

-From there, you can use any number of actions, such as sending an email, updating a record, or using one of the included integrations such as posting a notification to Slack about the recent form submission.
+From there, you can use any number of actions, such as sending an email, updating a record, or using one of the included integrations such as posting a notification to Slack.

 Limiting values in Airtable form dropdown